Test-Optional Portfolio Path

 - First-year students must submit teacher evaluations from classes taken 10th - 12th grades with preference given to junior and senior years.

 - Transfer applicant recommendations must be from instructors of recent college/university courses.

 - If artwork is to be included as additional material, do not submit originals.
 Instead, please submit slides, files on a disc, or photographs of the work.
 Online gallery links are also acceptable.

 The preferred way to submit a portfolio is via email.
 Other methods include fax or USPS.
 See contact info to the right.
-Please note: portfolio contents sent to us by mail or fax will not be returned.
+Please note: portfolio contents sent to us by mail will not be returned.